-National Academy of Sciences — Many members of the University of Maryland faculty have been elected to the National Academy of Sciences, one of the highest scientific honors given in the United States.
-Inductees include: Roberta Rudnick (Professor of Geology, 2010); Neil Gehrel (Adjunct Professor of Astronomy, 2010).
+National Academy of Sciences — More than 20 members of the University of Maryland faculty have been elected to the National Academy of Sciences, one of the highest scientific honors given in the United States.
+Recent inductees include: Roberta Rudnick (Professor of Geology, 2010); Neil Gehrel (Adjunct Professor of Astronomy, 2010); Sylvester James "Jim" Gates, Jr. (Professor of Physics, 2013).

 National Basketball Association (NBA) coaches — Two former Terrapins have coached in the NBA: Gene Shue, for the Baltimore and Washington Bullets, Philadelphia 76ers, San Diego and Los Angeles Clippers, and John Lucas, for the San Antonio Spurs, Philadelphia 76ers, and Cleveland Cavaliers.